Lucas-Haubert/VarifoldLoss/README.md

 ## Source

-The code for the models (Autoformer, DLinear, SegRNN, TimesNet), as well as the structure of the repository, is inspired from the "Times Series Library":
+The code for the models (Autoformer, DLinear, SegRNN, TimesNet), as well as the structure of the repository, is inspired by the "Time Series Library":

 ```
 @article{wang2024tssurvey,